Aged care in Australia: Commonwealth Home Support Programme

 The person can choose from a set menu of services based on when they need them and can enter and leave the programme as their needs change.

 To access services provided by the Commonwealth Home Support Programme, the person will need to be assessed by a team member from the Regional Assessment Service either in their home or on the phone.

 The subsidy programme does not necessarily fund the full cost of the service, so each person may pay a small contribution.
 Special consideration is available to people experiencing financial difficulty.

-Costs of in-home Care
+Costs

-The Australian Government pays for the bulk of aged care in Australia.
-However, to receive help at home through the government’s home care packages, one needs to contribute towards one or both of the following:
+The Australian government pays for the bulk of aged care in Australia.
+However, to receive help at home through the government's home care packages, one needs to contribute towards one or both of the following: